-- ❖ Hinsdale students will communicate through various means. - ❖ Hinsdale students will be able to solve problems. - ❖ Hinsdale students will take responsibility for their own learning. - ❖ Hinsdale students will recognize and demonstrate the importance of whole person wellness. - ❖ Hinsdale students will demonstrate technological fluency and adaptability. - ❖ Hinsdale students will demonstrate responsibility for their actions and choices.
+- ❖ Hinsdale students will communicate through various means. - ❖ Hinsdale students will be able to solve problems. - ❖ Hinsdale students will recognize and demonstrate the importance of whole person wellness. - Hinsdale students will demonstrate ethical practices with technological fluency and adaptability. - ❖ Hinsdale students will demonstrate responsibility and understand the short- and long-term impacts of their actions and choices.